ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 <img src="Media/rule2_1.png" alt="Lifecycle Rules" />

 <img src="Media/rule_2-successful.png" alt="Lifecycle Rules" />
+> [!TIP]

-> [!TIP]: If you get stuck, see the examples in the AWS documentation references <a href="https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-configuration-examples.html">here</a>
+> 💡 If you get stuck, see the [AWS S3 lifecycle configuration examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-configuration-examples.html) in the AWS documentation references.

 We should now have a lifecycle configuration that moves previous versions of your source bucket objects to S3 Standard-IA after 30 days.
 The policy also permanently deletes the objects that are in S3 Standard-IA after 365 days.